muut/io-client/API.md

 ## `moreReplies`
 Get more replies for a given post

-- `path`: the path of the post such as "/gom/gallery#who-likes-this-art"
+- `path`: the path of the post such as "/gom/gallery#who-likes-this-art".
+- `start`: the start index of the results.
+- `end`: the end index of the results.

 Returns an array of post objects.